B.U.G. Mafia: Arrest and IV: Deasupra tuturor

-As Cat Music had grown into a fully professional record label, the group started to get noticed by the romanian media.
-In early 1997, Tataee, Caddilac and Uzzi, together with La Familia members Tudor Sisu and Dragos "Puya" Gardescu, were taken into police custody after a concert in Turnu Severin.
+As Cat Music had grown into a fully professional record label, the group started to get noticed by the Romanian media.
+In early 1997, Tataee, Caddilac and Uzzi, together with La Familia members Tudor Sișu and Dragoș "Puya" Gardescu, were taken into police custody after a concert in Turnu Severin.
 As Romania was still a fairly conservative country in the mid-90s, the Romanian penal code forbad the use of profanity in public places.
 Refusing to take into account that the violent lyrics were not actually performed in a public place, the Romanian Police forces arrested the five artists, charging them with outrage against good customs.
 They were eventually released after 10 hours of giving statements at the police station and district attorney's office in Turnu Severin.
-The Romanian media brought the case to national fame and, much like the FBI drawing publicity to N.W.A in the early 90s, the case was the starting point of a media frenzy that would last for over 2 years and bring a lot of unexpected fame for both B.U.G.
+The Romanian media brought the case to national fame and, much like the FBI drawing publicity to N.W.A in the early 90s, the case was the starting point of a media frenzy that would last for over two years and bring a lot of unexpected fame for both B.U.G.
 Mafia and La Familia.

 Over the summer, the group continued studio work on its fourth album, IV: Deasupra tuturor (IV:Above Everybody).
-Group producer Tataee had just started collaborating with Eddy "DJ Phantom" Schneider, one of the most well known romanian composers in the 1990s, who helped refine the g-funk sound the group was trying to achieve at the time.
+Group producer Tataee had just started collaborating with Eddy "DJ Phantom" Schneider, one of the most known Romanian composers in the 1990s, who helped refine the g-funk sound the group was trying to achieve at the time.
 The legal incident that had occurred in February reflected in the album's sales, as it moved an impressive 55,000 units with no music video or radio single promoting it.
 It was the first B.U.G.
 Mafia album to be released on both cassette tape and CD.